-In 2017 Thirsk stages 16 days of fabulous, competitive flat racing between April and September, including a Family Sunday fixture with a ‘Discover Racing’ theme, 2 evening meetings, 3 summer Family Days featuring lots of fun for children and no less than 5 fantastic Saturday afternoon racedays.
+In 2018 Thirsk stages 16 days of fabulous, competitive flat racing between April and September, including two fabulously themed Family Days featuring lots of fun for children, 3 evening meetings and no less than 5 fantastic Saturday afternoon racedays.

 Fast-forward into the summer months and there are numerous more opportunities to enjoy the exciting Thirsk action from amongst the charming and beautiful surrounds of one of the country’s prettiest racecourses.
-These include: Tuesday 20th June, featuring all the Royal Ascot action (broadcast live in between each Thirsk race); the self-explanatory Pennine Brewery Beer Festival Evening Meeting on Tuesday 18th July; the Go Racing in Yorkshire Summer Festival comes to Thirsk on Friday 28th July; and the summer highlight – Totepool Thirsk Summer Cup Day – will be on Saturday 5th August.
+These include: Tuesday 19th June, featuring all the Royal Ascot action (broadcast live in between each Thirsk race); the self-explanatory Beer Festival Evening Meeting on Tuesday 17th July; the Go Racing in Yorkshire Summer Festival comes to Thirsk on Friday 27th July; and the summer highlight – The Thirsk Summer Cup Day – will be on Saturday 4th August.

-Encouraging families to make the most of the ‘kids go free’ value on offer, the Summer Cup Day action is rapidly proceeded by some wonderful Family Days, complete with lots of fun to keep the children entertained through the summer holidays, including Star Wars Family Day Tuesday 15th August; James Herriot All Creatures Great & Small Family Day Monday 21st August; and Pirates Family Day Friday 1st September.
+Encouraging families to make the most of the ‘kids go free’ value on offer, the Summer Cup Day action is rapidly proceeded by some wonderful Family Days, complete with lots of fun to keep the children entertained through the summer holidays, including James Herriot All Creatures Great & Small Family Day Monday 20th August; and Pirates Family Day Friday 31st August.

-A warm welcome awaits you at Thirsk in 2017 – where the racing, facilities and friendly staff will make your visit a winning one, whatever the outcome on the track itself.
+A warm welcome awaits you at Thirsk in 2018 – where the racing, facilities and friendly staff will make your visit a winning one whatever the outcome on the track itself.
 Get a day at Thirsk Races in your diary now!